ibliskavka/bliskavka-com/source/_posts/AWS-CDK-Fargate-with-EFS.md

   - DevOps
 ---

 I struggled WAY too long trying to sort out the permissions for EFS.
 Turns out, there are 2 layers.
 The IAM role, and the Posix permissions.
-Both throw a similar looking access denied.
+Both throw a similar-looking access denied.
 Finally!

 <!-- more -->